trhacknon/EMAGNET/README.md

 ### Contact

-  If you have problems, questions, ideas or suggestions please contact me on *_wuseman@nr1.nu_  - For faster contact visit freenode irc network or the webchat and type '/msg wuseman hi!' in the input bar and I will reply you ASAP I will see the message.
+  If you have problems, questions, ideas or suggestions please contact me on *_wuseman@nr1.nu_  - For faster contact visit Libera irc network or the webchat and type '/msg wuseman hi!' in the input bar and I will reply you ASAP I will see the message.

-  Enter Freenodes network via your own client 'chat.freenode.com:+6697 or use their new web client [here](https://webchat.freenode.net/)
+  Enter Liberas network via your own client 'chat.libera.chat:+6697 or use their new web client [here](https://web.libera.chat/)

 ### Notice